rinrinne/gerrit-rabbitmq-plugin/src/main/resources/Documentation/config.md

     * The interval time in milliseconds for connection monitor.
       You can specify the value more than 5000.

+* `monitor.failureCount`
+    * The count of failure.
+If the command for publishing message failed in the specified number of times in succession, connection will be renewed.

 Default Values
 -----------------